Legacy modernization without freezing the business

 We provide plan, priorities and business-aware staging

-We connect technical reality with operational impact, cost and delivery speed.
+We connect technical reality with operational impact, cost and implementation speed.

 Where the dependency appears